frgperez/Interactive_Narrative_Final/Cake Quest.materials/Release/source.txt

 [Attic]

 The Attic is up from the Living Room.
 "Nothing going on here.
 Downstairs is the Living Room."
 A bag of rat poison is a thing in the attic.
 The description is "Wait a minute, this is salt!
 You nearly forgot you buy the stuff in bulk.".
-A bag of salt is a thing.
+A bag of salt is an edible thing.
 After examining the bag of rat poison:
 	now the bag of rat poison is nowhere;
 	now a bag of salt is in the attic;